 Born and raised in New Haven, Connecticut, Dan received his B.A., magna cum laude, Phi Beta Kappa, from Williams College in 1979 and his J.D. from Duke University School of Law in 1983.
 Dan clerked for Judge James K. Logan of the U.S. Court of Appeals for the Tenth Circuit before joining Williams & Connolly in 1984.
 Dan served on the firm's Executive Committee from 2009 to 2011.

-Dan is currently a Senior Lecturing Fellow at Duke Law School and also serves on the Board of Visitors.
+Dan is currently a Senior Lecturing Fellow at Duke Law School and also served multiple terms on the Board of Visitors.